 You can turn your current CV into a resume by shortening some descriptions of your educational and professional experiences.

-Check the spelling and grammar of your resume .
+Check the spelling and grammar of your resume.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume, bring it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your resume, bring it to a professional for assistance.